intitni/CustomSuggestionServiceForCopilotForXcode/README.md

 Prompt engineering is a challenging task, and your assistance is invaluable.

-The most complex things are located within the `Shared` package.
-To add a new service, please refer to the `CodeCompletionService.swift` file.
-To add new request strategies, check out the `RequestStrategy.swift` file.
+The most complex things are located within the `Core` package.

+- To add a new service, please refer to the `CodeCompletionService` folder.
+- To add new request strategies, check out the `SuggestionService` folder.